Azure-Samples/app-service-java-manage-authentication-for-functions/README.md

 author: jianghaolu
 ---

-#Getting Started with Appservice - Manage Function App With Authentication - in Java #
+## Getting Started with Appservice - Manage Function App With Authentication - in Java ##

   Azure App Service basic sample for managing function apps.
-   - Create 2 function apps under the same new app service plan and with the same storage account
+   - Create 3 function apps under the same new app service plan and with the same storage account
-     - Deploy both via Git a function that calculates the square of a number
+     - Deploy 1 & 2 via Git a function that calculates the square of a number
+     - Deploy 3 via Web Deploy
      - Enable app level authentication for the 1st function app
      - Verify the 1st function app can be accessed with the admin key
      - Enable function level authentication for the 2nd function app
      - Verify the 2nd function app can be accessed with the function key
+     - Enable function level authentication for the 3rd function app
+     - Verify the 3rd function app can be accessed with the function key

 ## Running this Sample ##